TRotK/CarND-Traffic-Sign-Classifier/writeup_P2_Li.md

 ![alt text][image5]

-Slightly rotate the image by 10 degree clockwise and anti-clockwise, respectively.
+Slightly rotate the image by 10 degrees clockwise and anti-clockwise, respectively.
 I created three times more of certain training data.

 ![alt text][image6]